 Based on animal studies, TALZENNA may impair fertility in males of reproductive potential [see Nonclinical Toxicology].

 The safety and effectiveness of TALZENNA have not been established in pediatric patients.

 In clinical trials of TALZENNA enrolling 494 patients with advanced solid tumors who received TALZENNA 1 mg daily as monotherapy, 85 (17%) patients were ≥65 years of age, and this included 19 (4%) patients who were ≥75 years old.
 There were 5 patients ≥85 years old.
 No overall differences in safety or effectiveness of TALZENNA were observed between these patients and younger patients, but greater sensitivity of some older individuals cannot be ruled out.

-Reduce the recommended dose of TALZENNA in patients with moderate renal impairment (CLcr 30 -59 mL/min) [see DOSAGE AND ADMINISTRATION , CLINICAL PHARMACOLOGY].
-No dose adjustment is required for patients with mild renal impairment (CLcr 60 -89 mL/min).
-TALZENNA has not been studied in patients with severe renal impairment (CLcr < 30 mL/min) or patients requiring hemodialysis [see CLINICAL PHARMACOLOGY].
+Patients with moderate or severe renal impairment have a higher exposure to TALZENNA than patients with normal renal function.
+Reduce the recommended dose of TALZENNA in patients with moderate (CLcr 30 – 59 mL/min) and severe (CLcr 15 – 29 mL/min) renal impairment.
+Monitor patients with severe renal impairment for potential increased adverse reactions and adjust dosing accordingly [see DOSAGE AND ADMINISTRATION, CLINICAL PHARMACOLOGY].
+No dose adjustment is required for patients with mild renal impairment (CLcr 60 – 89 mL/min).
+TALZENNA has not been studied in patients requiring hemodialysis [see CLINICAL PHARMACOLOGY].